christoaluckal/upscaler/README.md

 ### To DO ###
-1. Call the SRGAN code through a method and not a subprocess
+1. [X] Call the SRGAN code through a method and not a subprocess
+2. Modify/Train the SRGAN model for custom images